Skip to main content

 • See your scheduler, webserver, and workers all restart after you push astro dev deploy

-• If your Airflow UI is not loading as expected - is your webserver in a CrashLoop?
+• If your Airflow UI is not loading as expected - determine whether your webserver in a CrashLoop

-Note: These are not task-level logs that you'd find in the Airflow Web UI.
+Note: These are not task-level logs that you can find in the Airflow Web UI.
 Logs on Astronomer are not a replacement for task-level logging in the Airflow UI.

 Prerequisites